-7 Term used in the French version of the document " Tarifs et conditions des services de transport d'Hydro-Québec ".
+&lt;sup>7 Term used in the French version of the document " Tarifs et conditions des services de transport d'Hydro-Québec ".

-Term Acronym Definition Transfer Distribution Factor See Distribution Factor.
-(Facteur de répartition du transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission An interconnected group of lines and associated equipment for the movement or transfer of electric energy between points of supply and points at which it is transformed for delivery to customers or is delivered to other electric systems.
-(Transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Constraint A limitation on one or more transmission elements that may be reached during normal or contingency system operations.
-(Contrainte de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Customer Any eligible customer (or its designated agent) that can or does execute a transmission service agreement or can or does receive transmission service.
-Any of the following responsible entities: Generator Owner, Load-Serving Entity, or Purchasing-Selling Entity.
+Term Acronym Definition Source : Glossary of Terms Used in NERC Reliability Standards Transmission Customer 1.
+Any eligible customer (or its designated agent) that can or does execute a transmission service agreement or can or does receive transmission service.
+2. Any of the following responsible entities: Generator Owner, Load-Serving Entity, or Purchasing-Selling Entity.
 (Client d'un service de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Line A system of structures, wires, insulators and associated hardware that carry electric energy from one point to another in an electric power system.
 Lines are operated at relatively high voltages varying from 69 kV up to 765 kV, and are capable of transmitting large quantities of electricity over long distances.
 (Ligne de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Operator ТОР The entity responsible for the reliability of its "local" transmission system, and that operates or directs the operations of the transmission facilities.
 (Exploitant de réseau de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Operator The collection of Transmission assets over which the Area Transmission Operator is responsible for operating.
 (Zone de l'exploitant de réseau de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Owner то The entity that owns and maintains transmission facilities.
-(Propriétaire d'installation de transport) Transmission Planner TP Source : Glossary of Terms Used in NERC Reliability Standards The entity that develops a long-term (generally one year and beyond) plan for the reliability (adequacy) of the interconnected bulk electric transmission systems within its portion of the Planning Authority Area.
-(Planificateur de réseau de transport) Source : Glossary of Terms Used in NERC Reliability Standards
+(Propriétaire d'installation de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Planner TP The entity that develops a long-term (generally one year and beyond) plan for the reliability (adequacy) of the interconnected bulk electric transmission systems within its portion of the Planning Authority Area.
+(Planificateur de réseau de transport) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Reliability TRM The amount of transmission transfer capability necessary to Margin provide reasonable assurance that the interconnected transmission network will be secure.
+TRM accounts for the inherent uncertainty in system conditions and the need for operating flexibility to ensure reliable system operation as system conditions change (Marge de fiabilité de transport) (Marge de fiabilité du réseau) Source : Glossary of Terms Used in NERC Reliability Standards Transmission Reliability TRMID A document that describes the implementation of a Transmission Margin Implementation Reliability Margin methodology, and provides information related